gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 spark-sql (flight_db)>
 ```

-There are quite a lot of INFO log messages but at the end we see the 10 results we asked for.
+There are is a WARN log messages but we can also see the 10 results we asked for.
 This is not really usable but it proofs the fact that we have made the results available for querying over SQL.

 ## Use Spark Thriftserver to query the table from outside of Spark